Requirements for a Minor

 WS 10000: Women's and Gender Roles in Contemporary Society (3 credits)

 ELECTIVE COURSES (12 credits)

 Appropriate electives in the Women's and Gender Studies department or respective sub-disciplines can be taken and must be approved by the Women's and Gender Studies program director.

 Total Credits: 15

-Following is a partial list of courses offered by the Women's Studies Program.
+Following is a partial list of courses offered by the Women's and Gender Studies Program.
 Please check the current Schedule of Classes for a listing of the courses offered each semester, including new electives.

 WS 10000 - Women's & Gender Roles in Contemporary Society

 Fulfills General Education requirement for a Perspectives Course, under the category Self and Society.